eniorubens/enioRubens_dataScienceProjects/Identificação de oportunidades de cross-sell/README.md

 ## Key Insights
 - High-frequency items do not necessarily imply strong association
-- Lift is essential to identify meaningful relationships
+- Lift is essential to identify meaningful relationships between products
 - Many frequent combinations are driven by item popularity rather than true association
+- Relevant rules emerge when combining support, confidence, and lift

 ---